-The strange situation for neutrinos, different from all the other elementary particles, is that the state of the particle which we call the muon neutrino may not be the same as the particle mass state.
+The strange situation for neutrinos, different from all the other elementary particles, is that the state of the particle which we call the electron or muon or tauon neutrino may not be the same as the particle mass state.
 Neutrinos are a Dr. Jekyll and Mr. Hyde sort of affair.
-The muon neutrino is apparently composed of two different masses.
+Even more strange, the neutrinos are apparently composed of at least three different masses,

 WHAT DO OTHER STUDIES SHOW ABOUT NEUTRINO MASS AND

 The mass of neutrinos and the possibility of their oscillations has eluded researchers for many years.
 Accelerator-based experiments and others using reactors and radioactive sources have so far only yielded upper limits on neutrino masses.
 No oscillations had been observed convincingly before the Super-Kamiokande results announced in 1998, which showed "the smoking gun" that muon neutrinos disappeared while traversing the earth.
 Subsequent studies (by Super-Kamiokande, K2K, MACRO and Soudan II) have yielded the information that muon neutrinos do indeed oscillate and that their partners are the tau neutrinos.

-Our data tell us unambiguously that muon neutrinos are oscillating, though we could not at first be sure with what other neutrino state.
-Various tests, which will be published in late 2000, now inidicate that the oscillating partner of the muon neutrino is NOT a new sterile neutrino, but is entirely consistent with being the tau neutrino.
-It remains to identify the appearance of the tau neutrino, but preliminary indications are encouraging.
+Our data plus the solar data tell us unambiguously that electron neutrinos are oscillating, though we cannot be sure with what other neutrino state.
+Various tests now indicate that the oscillating partner of the electron neutrino is NOT a new sterile neutrino, but is entirely consistent with being some as yet uncertain combination of muon and tau neutrino.

 ARE THE NEW FINDINGS CONSISTENT WITH OTHER DATA?